datacommonsorg/website/docs/developer_guide.md

 ### Adding new charts

-- Update server/chart_config.json with the new chart.
+- Update json file in server/chart_config with the new chart.
 Manually restart the flask or minikube instance to load the config.

 - If required, update localization related files.
 See localization.md for